MEDIC ST 5016ARU - Human Reproductive Health Part 1

 Course Learning OutcomesOUTCOMES (Curriculum Mapping)

-1. On completion of Year 5 Human Reproductive Health, students will be able to demonstrate knowledge and understanding of the:
+1. On completion of Year 5 Human Reproductive Health, students will demonstrate knowledge and understanding of the:

 • physiology and pathology of the female reproductive system in childhood, adult life and old age